 When I first thought about math journals, I was skeptical, because I saw them as extra work without a significant benefit.
 However after researching writing about math, I learned that there are huge benefits to students regularly writing about math.
 I do want to point out that these journal prompts are not math word problems or multi step constructed response problems.
 I teach those regularly, but this is a different approach to writing about math.

+In the resource, there are 100 math journal prompts that are specifically aligned to third grade math.
 There is a list of all the journal prompts that are organized by standard, and there are at least three prompts for every standard.
-These can be used in any type of notebook.
-Some of my students have spiral notebooks and others use composition notebooks.
-They just have to write the title of the entry on the top of their page.
+These can be used in any type of notebook: binders, spiral notebooks, composition notebooks, etc.

 I created labels for each prompt to help save you a little time.
 You can print the prompts on Avery labels and have students attach the prompt label to their journal.

 There is a full page printable for each math prompt.
 There is one version with the standard included and one version without the standard.
 You can print the math journal prompts out and have students complete at a time or place them inside a 3-ring notebook, or you can bind the prompts into math notebooks.
 This could be used as homework, morning work, centers, or a regular part of your classroom routine for writing about math.

 I love that fact that I get a clear insight to my students’ thinking with these prompts.
 Writing about math allows us to have deeper classroom discussions, and I have the opportunity to see common misconceptions about different concepts and ideas.
 I do not correct or grade any of the prompts.
 It is important to emphasize that students don’t need to worry about being wrong.
 The only real rule is that during our writing time (5-10 minutes) students must be writing the entire time.
 As long as students are writing, I’m happy.
 When we share the responses, I always try to select responses that have completely different viewpoints and turn those views into a class discussion, which is always powerful.

 Be sure to check out this post to read more about teaching elementary math!